 Individuals, companies, contractors, corporations, utilities and other agencies proposing to conduct any activity within, under, or over the city’s right of way are required to obtain an encroachment permit.

-· Examples of events requiring non-construction encroachment permit are neighborhood block events, walkathons/marathons, marching band review, and material placed upon the street and/or sidewalk.
+- Examples of events requiring non-construction encroachment permit are neighborhood block events or items placed upon the sidewalk.

-· The Downtown Encroachment Permit Application is for Special Events or non-construction work in the downtown area.
+- The downtown encroachment permit application is for downtown merchant sidewalk use.
 The downtown area encompasses Church, School, and Sacramento Streets from Lodi Avenue to Locust Street, Walnut, Oak, Pine, Elm, and Locust (south side) Streets from Church Street to the Union Pacific Railroad tracks.

 Where do I apply for an encroachment permit?

 The permit application is available on-line.
 Click on links below for application.
 Submitting an application does not constitute encroachment permit approval.
-The permit application fee to initiate the application process is $35 and non-refundable.
+The permit application fee to initiate the application process is $40 ($81 for construction-related permits) and non-refundable.
 Please contact the Public Works Department at (209) 333-6706 for fee and insurance details.

 Non-Construction Encroachment Permit Application